HERE'S WHAT HAPPENED

 One of the first acting books I read was Audition by Michael Shurtleff.
 His most popular tip from the book is to always wear the same outfit to the audition and callback because that's how directors remember you.

 The specific example he gave was a director asking about "the girl who wore the orange sweater," if I remember correctly.
 That got me to thinking about how important the color of what I'm wearing is in addition to what I'm actually wearing.

 I started only wearing blue because I get a lot of compliments on my blue eyes, so why not make them pop on camera?
 Then one day, someone from class said they mentioned my name, and another actor friend of ours said, "She always wears blue."

-Personal branding can sound like an overwhelming term, but it's important to learn for the sake of building your audience.
+Bada boom, bada bing, baby!
+That is the power of good personal branding!
+Personal branding can sound like an overwhelming term, but it's important to learn for the sake of building your career.

 "Successful branding yields benefits such as increased customer loyalty, an improved image, and a relatable identity.
 (TSL Marketing)" - via Lucidpress